carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The argument to the '``load``' instruction specifies the memory address from which to load.
+The argument to the ``load`` instruction specifies the memory address from which to load.
 The pointer must point to a :ref:`first class <t_firstclass>` type.
 If the ``load`` is marked as ``volatile``, then the optimizer is not allowed to modify the number or order of